| Teaching An Old Dog New Tricks - Part TreArmed and Dangerous

 as well not even bother opening your mouth.
 With that being said,

 lets tweak some arm movements into a new level of perfection.
+Exercise #1 Straight Bar Curl (biceps-mid range) This is officially the most basic biceps movement in existence,

 yet you still see at least half of the trainees (and some trainers)